HELMAB/bacii/README.md

 ## Deployment

+The application is deployed at: **https://dobpi.netlify.app**

-Check out the [Nuxt deployment documentation](https://nuxt.com/docs/getting-started/deployment) for platform-specific deployment guides.
+For deployment to other platforms, check out the [Nuxt deployment documentation](https://nuxt.com/docs/getting-started/deployment) for platform-specific deployment guides.

 ## License

-Private project
+MIT License - see the [LICENSE](LICENSE) file for details

 ## Contributing